zsy23/chinese_nlp/embedding/experiment/experiment_report.md

 **Word Analogy**

-Preprocess to get oov embedding
+Preprocess to get oov embedding. (below fasttext experiment also does this)

-Mean rank: 指ground truth在最近邻中排第几（理想情况应该是1）

 | Category | Total count | Accuracy | Mean rank |
 | :-: | :-: | :-: | :-: |